Mrsd4474/mrsd/Privacy-Concerns.md

  * We are an open source app.
  * We do not collect private information and we store your private information in your phone.
  * Your music metadata will be sent to your chosen music metadata service.
- * "We only share necessary information for Scrobbles or Listens."
+ * We only share necessary information for Scrobbles or Listens.

 **Code Privacy Concerns**